 The Speech Communication program has had stable WSCH over the 5 year period.

-The LOAD has been between around 450 -
+The LOAD has been between around 450 - high 70% and retention increasing to near 90%.

 500, somewhat below the college average.
 The success and retention rates have widely varied but have remained above the average success and retention rates for each year (except '05 retention).